LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

     - Deals with heating up the floor below windows, and some other more painful heat stuff
     - Calls `super_conduct()` on each `/turf` in the `active_super_conductivity` list
 10. Atoms
-    - Processes things in the world that should know about gas changes, used to account for turf sleeping, I'll get into that in a bit
+    - Processes things in the world that should know about gas changes, used to account for turfs sleeping, I'll get more into that in a bit
     - Calls `process_exposure()` on each `/atom` in the `atom_process` list

 ## 4. Gas Mixtures